deadpixi/sam/README.rst

 - Refactor all code to be as clean and standards-compliant as possible;
   remove all legacy code (TODO)
 - Compile with no warnings,
-  with all warnings and `-pedantic` enabled on GCC in C99 mode (TODO)
+  with all and extra warnings and `-pedantic` enabled on GCC in C99 mode (TODO)
 - Run with no Valgrind-detected leaks or errors (DONE)

 Stretch Goals